How to Increase Alumni Donations to Your Fundraiser

 - If your team’s on a losing streak—or even if you’re winning—reach beyond the sports booster set and consider other athletic, academic, and extracurricular events.

 Are speakers, musicians, or other performers visiting your college soon?
 Look at the calendar for concerts, lectures, or any other premiere events.
-Attend with your alumni group, followed by a shared cocktail hour.
-It’s easy to organize and a great setting to ask for donations to your cause, and it can even lead to donations.
+Find one event to attend with your alumni group, followed by a shared cocktail hour.
+It’s easy to organize and a great setting to ask for support to your cause, and it can even lead to donations.

 Foster a genuine connection to your cause

 Introduce alumni who donate to scholarships or specific programs to the students their money supports.
-Ask students to write thank-you letters to donors who made things possible for them through scholarships and more.
+You can also ask students to write thank-you letters to donors who made things possible for them through scholarships and more.

 Find a way to show alumni the clear difference their donations can make towards student education or your college in general.
 To deepen alums’ connection to your cause, share photos and videos from your fundraiser.
 Speak and write about your personal connection to the cause—how a new facility, program, or scholarship will change things for you or students like you.